-10/ A/51/338.
+10 A/51/338.

-11/ A/49/340-S/1994/994, annex.
+11 A/49/340-S/1994/994, annex.

-6. Welcomes the agreement reached on 11 November 1996 by the Government of Guatemala and the Unidad Revolucionaria Nacional Guatemalteca to continue the negotiation process, with a view to finalizing and signing the lasting peace agreement in Guatemala in December 1996, and encourages them to take all necessary measures to achieve this objective;
+6. Welcomes the agreement reached on 11 November 1996 by the Government of Guatemala and the Unidad Revolucionaria Nacional Guatemalteca to conclude their negotiations, with a view to finalizing and signing a firm and lasting peace agreement in Guatemala on 29 December 1996, thus completing the peace process in Central America, and, in this context, encourages both parties to undertake all necessary measures to achieve this objective;

-7. Also welcomes the adoption of the Agreement on social and economic issues and the agrarian situation, $\underline{7}$ / the joint statement of the Peace Commission of the Government of Guatemala and the Unidad Revolucionaria Nacional Guatemalteca $\underline{8}$ / and the Agreement on the Strengthening of Civilian Power and on the Role of the Armed Forces in a Democratic Society, $\underline{9}$ / as well as the statements of the Government of Guatemala and the Unidad Revolucionaria Nacional Guatemalteca of 7 November 1996, which are a positive contribution to the peace process in Guatemala;
+7. Also welcomes the adoption of the Agreement on social and economic issues and the agrarian situation,7 the joint statement of the Peace Commission of the Government of Guatemala and the Unidad Revolucionaria Nacional Guatemalteca8 and the Agreement on the Strengthening of Civilian Power and on the Role of the Armed Forces in a Democratic Society,9 as well as the statements of the Government of Guatemala and the Unidad Revolucionaria Nacional Guatemalteca of 7 November 1996, which are a positive contribution to the peace process in Guatemala;